rlangoy/CosmicParticleviewer/README.md

 Python ver 3.x Library and Examples for reading/accessing the Alpide OB Modules \
 &nbsp; More Info Available in the [README](/Python/README.md)

+### InfluxDB
+InfluxDB 2.x Python3 script for inserting ALPIDE data into the daatabase and Script for building the Dashboard

 ## Getting started
 - Transfer .u2f file to the RPI Pico
 - Modify Serial port in plotAplideHitmap.py